About Property Taxes for Manufactured Homes

-Learn how property taxes work when you buy a manufactured home, including how they are calculated, who pays them and what they’re for.
+Learn how property taxes work when you own a manufactured home, including what they’re for, how they’re calculated and who typically pays them.

-Property taxes can be a complex topic and may come as a surprise to some people when they first buy a home after previously renting.
+Property taxes can be a complex topic, as manufactured homes can have several different situations, depending on how your land is set up.
+These taxes are also a new cost to homeowners when compared to renting.
 At Clayton, we want you to feel confident and informed when you purchase a home, so here is what you need to know about property taxes, whether your new home is on property you are renting or own.

 How are property taxes used?